-At many events, guests will have taken the initiative to organise evening drinks (the night before) and breakfast meetings on the day.
-Build Your Audience Live will have both – check out the Facebook community for details.
+At many events, guests will have taken the initiative to organise evening drinks (the night before) and breakfast meetings on the day. #2020 Sorted will have both - check out the Facebook community for details.

 3. Be active on social media during the event

-Most live events have a dedicated hashtag – which groups together content on the same topic – that is promoted in well in advance of the event.
-The event hashtag for Build Your Audience Live is #BYA2019.
+Most live events have a dedicated hashtag - which groups together content on the same topic - that is promoted in well in advance of the event.
+The event hashtag for #2020 Sorted is #2020Sorted.

 Don’t wait until you get to the event to start posting and using the hashtag.
 Sharing updates about your journey, pre-event drinks, hotel breakfast - or anything else you think will help you make a connection with guests and speakers - will help break the ice.